Auburn, Alabama: History

 In 1892, the college became the first four-year college in Alabama to admit women.
 This, combined with increased interest in scientific agriculture and engineering and new funding from business licenses, allowed the city to start expanding again.
 By 1910, Auburn's population had returned to its antebellum level.
-SIAA Conference championships won by the Auburn college's football team brought attention and support to Auburn, and helped fill the city's coffers.
+SIAA championships won by the football team of what was then officially Alabama Polytechnic Institute, but often called "Auburn" for short, brought attention and support to Auburn, and helped fill the city's coffers.

 Fortunes were quickly reversed with the collapse of cotton prices in the early 1920s and the subsequent Great Depression a decade later.
-Due to these events, the state government became unable to fund the college, and—as Auburn's economy was completely derived from the college—residents were forced into a barter economy to support themselves.
+Due to these events, the state government became unable to fund the college.
+With Auburn's economy completely derived from the college, residents were forced into a barter economy to support themselves.

 Money began to flow into Auburn again with America's entry into World War II.
 Auburn's campus was turned into a training ground for technical specialists in the armed forces.
 After the war, Auburn was flooded by soldiers returning to school on the G.I.
 Bill.

 Primarily due to this influx of students, Auburn began a period of growth that lasted through the 1950s and 1960s.
 A considerable amount of residential and business construction pushed Auburn's growth outside of the original boundaries of the city, leading to a series of large annexations which expanded Auburn to nearly 24 sqmi.
 Construction of Interstate 85 beginning in 1957 connected Auburn to the major cities of the state.
-This allowed for Auburn University (renamed in 1960) to schedule more home football games in Auburn rather than in larger cities, creating a strong tourism component in Auburn's economy.
+This allowed for Auburn University (as it was renamed in 1960) to move more home football games to Auburn after years of playing "home" games in larger cities, creating a strong tourism component in Auburn's economy.
 Auburn Mall opened as "Village Mall" in 1973.

 Growth slowed somewhat in the 1970s, and a series of budget cuts made it clear that Auburn's sole economic reliance on Auburn University put the city in a tenuous position.

 Backlash against what was seen as an ineffectual city council led to the election of Jan Dempsey as mayor in 1980 and the removal of the previous city government system in favor of a council-manager system.
 With a new government in place, the city began aggressively pursuing industry, leading to a nearly 1,200% increase in the number of industrial jobs over the next twenty years.
 As public satisfaction with the city administration reached record levels, Auburn began very rapid residential growth.